Skip to main content

 #Scheduled Reports (Pro)

-Automate recurring reports:
+For recurring reports:

-1. Create your export configuration
+1. Build the export configuration

-2. Set schedule (weekly, monthly)
+2. Set a schedule (weekly, monthly)

-3. Enter recipient emails
+3. Enter recipients

-4. Reports send automatically
+4. The reports send automatically on the schedule

 #Grouping and Sorting

-#Grouping Options
+#Grouping

-• By project: All tasks for each project together
+• By project: every project's tasks together

-• By date: Tasks grouped by day
+• By date: tasks grouped per day

-• By week: Weekly summaries
+• By week: weekly summaries

-• No grouping: Flat list of all tasks
+• No grouping: a flat list

-#Sorting Options
+#Sorting

-• Date (newest/oldest first)
+• Date (newest or oldest first)

-• Duration (longest/shortest first)
+• Duration (longest or shortest first)

-• Earnings (highest/lowest first)
+• Earnings (highest or lowest first)

 #Subtotals

-• Total duration per group
+• Total duration

-• Total earnings per group
+• Total earnings

-• Task count per group
+• Task count

-#Advanced Export Scenarios
+#Advanced Scenarios

 #Multi-Project Client Report

-1. Filter by the three projects
+1. Filter to the three projects

 2. Group by project